-The resident cohort will receive two hours per week of group supervision with a doctoral level registered clinical psychologist with a focus on group therapy (i.e., group therapy programs offered during the school year and the summer camp group therapy program).
-This supervisor will be responsible for the group therapy training and service delivery of the Because the residents' residents. development/program evaluation (PD/PE) project and provision of supervision to junior trainees happens within the context of the group therapy programs, the group therapy supervisor will also oversee these aspects of the residents' training and time within this weekly group supervision will be dedicated to these areas as well.
+The resident cohort will receive one hour per week of group supervision with a doctoral level registered clinical psychologist with a focus on group therapy.
+This supervisor will be responsible for the group therapy training and service delivery of the residents.
+Because the residents' program development/program evaluation (PD/PE) project and provision of supervision to junior trainees happens within the context of the group therapy programs, the group therapy supervisor will also oversee these aspects of the residents' training and time within this weekly group supervision will be dedicated to these areas as well.